rickosborne/cascades/md/24-4-1-suspension-of-service.md

 I opened the coat closet door as quietly as I could, continuing to talk as I flipped through the hanging clothes.

-"We should swap it out for vodka so it doesn't keep everyone awake."
+"We should swap it out for vodka, so it doesn't keep everyone awake."

 Terry stared at me, unmoving.
 I found the coat I was looking for: avocado green cashmere.
 I pulled it free and slid the door shut, hooking a finger at Terry to follow me down the aisle to the jump seats.
-I tapped the drink cart brakes free and slid it to block the aisle before relocking it.
+I tapped the drink cart brakes free and slid it to block the aisle before re-locking it.

 Terry looked mystified, whispering "What is going on?"